 Alexander J. Gambino

 Alex has an interest in power systems and energy storage devices.
-He is in his third year of law school at the University of Tennessee College of Law.
-Alex is taking the patent bar in early 2023.
+He recently graduated Cum Laude from the University of Tennessee College of Law and is awaiting his bar examination results.